 Step Five: Finding a Theme

-Once you’ve downloaded the file, you can log in to WordPress, click on Appearance – Themes – Upload, upload the zip file you’ve just downloaded from Themeforest, and you’ll be on your way to a beautiful site.
+Once you’ve downloaded the file, you can log into WordPress, click on Appearance – Themes – Upload, upload the zip file you’ve just downloaded from Themeforest, and you’ll be on your way to a beautiful site.

-Step Six: Getting a Logo
+Step Six: Getting Yourself a Logo

-Fiverr: You don’t need to invest a huge amount of money in a logo in the early stages of your blog, so for a budget option, I recommend heading to Fiverr and checking out what’s on offer.
-You’ll be able to browse reviews and examples of each designer’s work on the site to ensure you receive a decent looking end result.
+Fiverr: If you’re not comfortable with your own design skills, I recommend heading to Fiverr and checking out what’s on offer.
+You’ll be able to browse reviews and examples of each designer’s work on the site to ensure you receive a decent-looking end result.
 I got a graphic designer friend to design my site logo, but if I was going to get a new one, I’d use Fiverr to find a designer.

 Step Seven: My Essential Plugins for Travel Bloggers